AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 misc:

-The sample below shows how the Live Edit mode.
+The sample below shows how the Live Edit mode works.
 All types of editing are enabled on the whole chart.

 **1. Editing Data Grid Text.**